alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 Your active farming cycles.
 Here, there will be shown all the cycles during which you have LP tokens locked and earning rewards.
 For each cycle, you will find:

-- The **Cycle Number**, with a "current" or "upcoming" tag.
+* The **Cycle Number**, with a "current" or "upcoming" tag.
-- The **Farming Amount**, which indicates the amount you have staked in that cycle.
+* The **Farming Amount**, which indicates the amount you have staked in that cycle.
-- The **Farm APR**, calculated based on equation (2).
+* The **Farm APR**, calculated based on equation (2).
-- Your **Estimated Earnings**, derived from equation (1).
+* Your **Estimated Earnings**, derived from equation (1).

-For the _current_ cycle, all metrics are exact, as the staked tokens are already defined.
-For the _upcoming_ cycles, all metrics are estimates since we cannot predict how many LP tokens will be staked; we can only say how many LP tokens are commited so far for that cycle.
+For the **current cycle**, all metrics are exact, as the staked tokens are already defined.
+For the **upcoming cycles**, all metrics are estimates since we cannot predict how many LP tokens will be staked; we can only say how many LP tokens are commited so far for that cycle.
 This explains why the APR percentage appears higher for more distant cycles, due to the estimated total staked amount.